No You Don’t – Essays from an Unstrange Mind by Sparrow Rose Jones, eBook 2013 Edition; an Extended Review with < My Thoughts > by Sara Luker

 73% For me, the hardest thing about living Autistic is how much distance it puts between me and others… because of my sensory sensitivities.
 It’s hard for me to go out in the world all day, every day because the world is filled with bright lights, high-pitched sounds, bright colors, fast movement.
 The world is exhausting…

-< My Thoughts > “It’s hard for me to go out in the world all day, every day because the world is filled with bright lights, high-pitched sounds, bright colors, fast movement”
+< My Thoughts > “It’s hard for me to go out in the world all day, every day because the world is filled with bright lights, high-pitched sounds, bright colors, fast movement.”

-Thompson (2012) tells us that “Systematic desensitization to textures, tastes, or specific types of tactile sensations (like water) can be conducted to improve tolerance.”
+Thompson, T. (2012) tells us that “Systematic desensitization to textures, tastes, or specific types of tactile sensations (like water) can be conducted to improve tolerance.”

 He goes on to tell us that knowing a person’s ‘sensory profile’ and ‘sensory alerts’ can allow for better functioning in one’s ever changing environmental settings.
 This also allows one to know what type of ‘sensory diets’ provides for one’s sensory needs.
-But, he claims that there are few empirical studies to support these ideas.
+But he claims that there are few empirical studies to support these ideas.

 Along with this, he mentions “Auditory integration therapy is a type of sensory integration for autism that has received considerable attention.
 The proponents of auditory integration therapy suggest that music can “massage” the middle ear (hair cells in the cochlea), reduce hypersensitivities, and improve overall auditory processing ability.”

 As a teacher in a Primary Autism class, I did have success with one student who could function better when listening through ear buds to tunes on an MP3 Player.
 Discovering this was my chance to make lemonade out of lemons, so to speak.
 I had a new classroom aide who thought it was perfectly appropriate to be plugged-in to her tunes all day.
 I cannot tell you how annoyed I was with her.
-But, I’ve learned to pick my battles.
+But I’ve learned to pick my battles.
 When she was meeting task resistance from an agitated student one morning, I had an epiphany.

-As our guy was winding up for a big meltdown, I said, “Michelle, put one of your ear buds in his ear.”
-I’m not certain which of us was more startled, but Joey immediately calmed down and even initiated working on the requested task.
 Okay, so now I had two of them with ear buds in their ears.
 Oh well, at least now it had a purpose!
-And, this was a long lasting solution, the parents quickly got on board with two MP3players, one for home and one for school with tunes more to his liking.
+And, this was a long-lasting solution, the parents quickly got on board with two MP3players, one for home and one for school with tunes more to his liking.

 Again, there is no consistent evidence that these things work, but as a parent and teacher, I feel that these cost friendly and non-invasive methods are worth a try.
-With the caveat that ‘what works once, may not work again’ or, the ‘novelty’ peaked their interest for awhile, or ‘not this time,’ but it may be worth a try somewhere down the line.
+With the caveat that ‘what works once, may not work again’ or, the ‘novelty’ peaked their interest for a while.
+Or, ‘not this time,’ but it may be worth a try somewhere down the line.

-73% The world is exhausting…
+73% Again, the world is exhausting…

 < My Thoughts > “The world is exhausting…”

-Autism itself is exhausting.
-As a parent and teacher the constant state of hyper-vigilance is exhausting.
-Then add to that trying to make sense of the world and now you have ‘super’ exhausting….
-Yes!
-Sicile-Kira (2014), tells us that persons with ASD “may have a hard time making sense of their world, and so the sameness in certain areas provides a predictability and security missing from an existence that they are having a hard time comprehending”
+Sicile-Kira, C. (2014), tells us that persons with ASD “may have a hard time making sense of their world.
+So, the sameness in certain areas provides a predictability and security missing from an existence that they are having a hard time comprehending”

 95% I want to help others to grow as fully as possible into their best selves.
 I want to encourage Autistic people and their families through my writing and through the example of my life and my never-ending quest to improve the quality of my own life and show through my own actions that an Autistic life can have meaning and beauty, regardless of the measure of productivity or financial success, but also I’m hoping to show that an Autistic can find material success in this world on her own terms.